mapninja/Earthsys144/week00/10_TURN_IN_logging_in_to_google_earth_engine.md

 - Includes inline comments describing any changes you made, if you chose to modify the sample script

 > If you are feeling adventurous, you are welcome to change visualization settings, dates, map location, or other parts of the sample script.
 If you do, add inline comments so your instructor can easily see what you changed.

+To submit this assignment:

+1. Copy your Google Earth Engine **Get Link** URL.
+2. Create a short Google Doc with your name, the assignment title, and the URL.
+3. Export that Google Doc as a PDF.
+4. Upload the PDF to Canvas.

+> **Course turn-in rule:** All `TURN_IN` assignments in this course are submitted as PDF files.
+If the deliverable is a URL, place it in a Google Doc and export that document as a PDF before submitting.

 ---